 Certificates let you log on safely to MITnet and the Internet, and identify you to various websites.

 Note: Certificates expire once per year, which means you'll need to renew them at least that often.
 Install them on each browser for each computer or device you will use to access certificate-protected sites.

 Step 4: Familiarize yourself with your MIT email account

 Visit owa.mit.edu to begin using email and setting up your preferences.
-MIT uses your @mit email address to contact you about everything and anything; however, you can always forward your @mit email to another account.
+MIT uses your @mit email address to contact you about everything.
+If you prefer, you may forward your @mit email to another account.

-Note for Graduate Students: In addition to your MIT/Kerberos account, you may be assigned a departmental email address in a domain such as @sloan.mit.edu, @math.mit.edu, @csail.mit.edu, etc. This account is separate from your @mit.edu account.
+Note for Graduate Students: In addition to your MIT Kerberos account, you may be assigned a departmental email address in a domain such as @sloan.mit.edu, @math.mit.edu, or @csail.mit.edu.
+This account is separate from your @mit.edu account.
 Contact your department for more information.

 Step 5: Get MIT’s free mobile app